stephie21/shapiq-Living-Benchmark-Leaderboard/src/leaderboard/metrics/README.md

 ## Contribution Scope

-This work focuses on the metrics subsystem and the Pairwise Difference Learning prototype for sensitivity analysis.
-The Elo scorer is an existing independently developed repository component and is not part of this contribution.
-It is mentioned only to distinguish global leaderboard scoring from context-dependent PDL sensitivity analysis.
+This work focuses on the metrics subsystem.
 ## Metrics Overview

 **Implemented.
 Repository implementation evidence.** The metrics subsystem is centered on `Metric`, `MetricResult`, and `MetricSpec`.
 The abstract metric API lives in `src/leaderboard/metrics/base.py`.
 Concrete metric classes live in `src/leaderboard/metrics/distance_metrics.py` and `src/leaderboard/metrics/ranking_metrics.py`.
 The registry in `src/leaderboard/metrics/registry.py` exposes `METRIC_KEYS`, `METRIC_SPECS`, and `METRICS`.